ybyzek/theniledev-examples/data-plane/pulumi/README.md

 cp .env.defaults .env
 ```

-And then set the values in this `.env` file to match the values you want to use in your control plane.
+Set the values in this `.env` file to match the values you want in your control plane.

 ## Configure the Control Plane ##

 There are a few ways to configure the control plane:

-- [Nile Admin Dashboard](#nile-admin-dashboard): use the UI to configure the control plane
+- [Nile Admin Dashboard](#nile-admin-dashboard): use the UI to manually configure the control plane
 - [Programmatically](#programmatically): use the provided script which leverages the SDK

 ### Nile Admin Dashboard